ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - football
     linkedin: https://www.linkedin.com/in/adam-tunnah-297b0716b/
 seo:
-  title: Meet the ASL Team | Get to know our People
+  title: Meet the Assembly Solutions Team | Get to know our People
-  description: Meet the Team at Assembly Solutions.
-Contact us on 01204 521999 for
+  description: Meet our experienced and qualified team who are customer focused
-    more information.
+    and committed to delivering a quality service.
 ---